|read the article|

 The table columns can be sorted by clicking on the table header.

 The true power of oXygen comes when you need to edit content from the XML type columns.
 These column data can be opened directly in oXygen XML Editor so you can benefit of all oXygen editing features.
 Saving the edited data in the database is simple, as in the case of a normal file (you can use the Save action).
 If the database rejects your changes during this operation you get an error message and the file status will remains as modified.

 Every DB2 database schema has associated an "XML Schema repository" where all the XSD schemas available to validate XML content of the XML type columns are stored.
 The "XML Schema repository" is available as a child node in the Database view for any database schema node.
 You can expand the "XML Schema repository" node and perform operations such as registering a new schema or dropping an existing one.

 The XSD schema stored in "XML Schema repository" can be viewed into the oXygen XSD editor.
 However you cannot modify them (as you only get a read-only access).

 You can use oXygen to run SQL (including DDL) or SQL/XML interrogations.
-For this you need to open an SQL Editor (available from the menu New / SQL Editor) and write your query content.
+To do this you need to open an SQL document (an SQL template is available from File / New menu) and write your query content.
 The SQL editor has an associated scenario where you need to specify the previously created DB2 connection as the transformation engine.